fatk/nginx-site-conf-generator/README.md

-nginx-site-conf-generator
+nginx-utils
 =========================

-A simple script to generate nginx site specific configuration file.
+A simple script to generate specific nginx-related files and perform actions.

-This script is meant to answer custom needs and should not be used as-is.
+These scripts are meant to answer custom needs and should not be used as-is.